hzoppetti/docs/docs/websites/erp/install-an-odoo-13-stack-on-ubuntu-18-04/index.md

 Let's review the the virtual environment creation:

 * `python3 -m venv`: Runs `venv` module using Python 3, this module is in charge of creating the virtual environment.
-* `/tmp/odoo-env`: Indicates the path used for the virtual Python environment.
-For the purpose of this guide, `tmp` directory was used but you can change it to any location that suits your needs as long as you remember to grant the `odoo` user with proper permissions afterward.
+* `/home/<your_user>/odoo-env`: Indicates the path used for the virtual Python environment.
+For the purpose of this guide, the `home` directory of the current user was used but you can change it to any location that suits your needs as long as you remember to grant the `odoo` user with proper permissions afterward.

 ### Install Odoo's Python modules